gaehlerm/SoftwareEngineering/README.md

 If a static variable is const, one could also create a const variable outside the class instead.
 Except if this is not allowed to do so, as in Java, for instance.

 If a static variable is not const, it is probably used to change the value of the variable in all class instances at once.
+This is a side effect.
 This is dark magic!
 This is dreadful!!
 Do never use dark magic.
 Do never use non-constant static variables.

 And if you don't believe me, try to write unit tests for a class containing static variables.
 You won't be able to change the order of the tests because they might break.
 This is absolutely brittle.

-## Dynamic Variables

-// it's one of the main reasons, yet I write that little about it?

-Dynamic variables are the main reason why I was writing this chapter.
-With dynamic variables I mean mostly entries of dictionaries.
-Pseudo variables that can be created at run time.
-An extremely powerful tool, yet one, that requires some understanding about when to use it.
-Read chapter Datatypes for more information about dicts.

 ## Global Variables